1Password/solutions/connect/reverse-sharing/README.md

 ## 1Password Setup

 1. Create a vault in 1Password exclusively for this application.
 2. In 1Password admin console, go to Developer -> Connect servers and create a new connect server with Read, Write permissions to that vault.
+Save the 1password-credentials.json file and place in this directory.
 3. Create an access token with only write permissions to that vault.
 4. Copy the token and save it securely.
 You will need it to create items in the vault.